Mobeen0119/privacy-firewall/README.md

 ## Known issues, documented honestly

-Midnight live deployment is blocked by a confirmed upstream SDK bug in compact-js (isolated via debug logging, ruled out across versions) and separately by testnet faucet limits (163/25,000 tDUST, 152-hour refill).
+Midnight live deployment is blocked by a confirmed upstream SDK bug in compact-js (isolated via debug logging, ruled out across versions) and separately by testnet faucet limits (163/25,000 tDUST, 152 hour refill).
 The attestation layer itself is fully built and tested.
 A security audit also flagged that deploy scripts generate a random signing key per deploy; remediation identified, not implemented due to time.